toupee/ASUS-P8Z68-V-Hackintosh/README.md

 # Persisting Issues
 USB 3.0 is a little sketchy.
 I have an external hard drive attached to one that seems to eject every time the computer goes into sleep.
 (The good news is, sleeping works!)

+# Other Fun Stuff
+Now that you have Mac OS X up and running, you should try out some of these cool programs!
+These are the reasons I wanted OS X at all...
+Karabiner - This tool will allow you to configure your keyboard.
+I set Alt key to Command, set Home and End to do what I expect, and disabled Eject. f.lux! - Gradually removes blue light from your displays as you get closer to bedtime.
+Not great for color matching but it does help me fall asleep a bit faster!
+Try it!
+OpenEmu! - a VERY nice piece of software that displays ROMs in a gorgeous format with box art and alleviates the need to download a half a dozen different emulators with different setups.
+Affinity Designer and Affinity Photo! - This was honestly the main reason I wanted to run OS X. These pieces of software are intended to replace Adobe Illustrator and Adobe Photoshop, and they do a DAMN fine job - I actually prefer them now.
+So many tools are just easier to use, the interface is really polished, and exporting files is a BREEZE.
+Also, they're way cheaper - you can get each one for $40 on sale and there is no subscription BS.
+(Funnily enough, they announced this software is coming to Windows just a couple of weeks after I succeeded in this Hackintosh project... well...
+I guess that's nice.)
+Final Cut Pro X! - I'm not totally converted from Premiere Pro yet, because I'm an old hand at that, but there are some really innovative things going on here that make it nice to launch for quick projects (and possibly more extensive projects).
+Logic Pro X! - It's just a touch more intuitive than REAPER (free and awesome) - a very polished piece of audio editing software.
+It's very nice for multi-track editing and recording.
+It doesn't have the audio editing capabilities of Audition, but it's a far nicer tool for laying out a track.
+Finder - Let's face it, Windows Explorer feels like its stuck in the 1990s, with no tabs, an overloaded shortcuts bar, an overloaded "ribbon" (and I do like the ribbon in Office), no Column view.
+El Cap also has a fantastic Rename feature.
+(Windows does do thumbnails a bit better, I'll give it that.)